User Interfaces

 State Machine to User Interface

-Above you have seen that we created class TimerGUI.
+.
 In that class we can also place function that manipulate widgets of the user interface, such as replacing a text or switching an image.
-For images, for example, two functions are useful:

-• self.app.setImage(id, file) replaces an existing image with an id with another file.
+replaces an existing image with an id with another file.

 Kitchen Timer Example

 You can download a zip file with the kitchen timer and all gif images.
-It uses a grid layout to align all the quaters of the clock in two columns so that they can be individually switched on and off.
+It uses a grid layout to align all the quarters of the clock in two columns so that they can be individually switched on and off.

 from appJar import gui